walterhiggins/WMPJS/book-outline.md

     js hearts

 It prints out `9`.
-Just as you can do math with numbers in Javascript, you can also do math with variables.
+Just as you can do math with numbers in JavaScript, you can also do math with variables.
 Try this command:

     js hearts + 1